Sweeti2004/React-E-Commerce-Website/README.md

 # 🛒 React.js E-Commerce Website
-A fully responsive e-commerce website built using the React.js framework.
-This project showcases a modern shopping interface with seamless UI, dynamic state management, and easy backend integration.
+A modern and fully responsive frontend E-commerce application built using **React.js**.
+This project demonstrates clean UI/UX design, dynamic product rendering from APIs, and seamless responsiveness across devices.
 ---
 ## ✨ Features
-🔧 Easy integration with any backend service

-📱 Fully responsive design for all devices

-🛍 Product listing using Fake Store API
+- 📦 Product listing using Fake Store API
+- 💻 Fully responsive across mobile, tablet, and desktop
+- ⚙️ Component-based architecture for scalability

-🗂 State management with Redux
+- 🧩 State management using Redux

-⚡ Clean and optimized user interface using Bootstrap
+- 🎨 Styled with Bootstrap for a clean layout
+- 🔍 Category-wise filtering and basic product navigation
 ---

 📸 Screenshots